Search

 Strengthen your historical research skills and explore creative ways to interpret and share history!

-History Lab will take place at MOHAI with occasional off-site field trips Monday-Friday from 10am-4pm July 24-28 and July 31-August 4, 2023.
+History Lab will take place at MOHAI with occasional off-site field trips Monday-Friday from 10am-4pm July 22-26 and July 29-August 2, 2024.

 Explore local history

-During the intensive we will be exploring themes related to Celebrating Pacific Northwest Artists: 25 Years of the Neddy Awards by looking into Seattle’s past.
+During the intensive we will be exploring themes inspired by Towers of Tomorrow by looking into Seattle’s architectural past.

 We will explore these questions throughout Seattle’s past and in our own lives through in-gallery exploration, research in the MOHAI collection, and exploring the neighborhood around us.